 You’ve spent some time in other Christian traditions before coming to the PC(USA).
 Tell us about your experiences.

 I was raised in an inner city African American Baptist church.
 By age 5, I was a choir member.
 Music is seen as integral and common to the African American church experience; yet, it was more so at our church; the pastor’s daughters were members of the famous Hawkins Singers groups of the 70s-90s.
 By age 16, I was a choir director and touring with Edwin Hawkins on trumpet.
 At age 20, I took my first “job” as a minister of music.
 My relationship with Christ was built foremost through the music of the church.
 The lyrics of the hymns and gospel music were my creeds and confessions; they were the foundations of my faith.
 I observed that many of these songs formed the foundation of sermons both in selected “text” and in the closing celebration.
 Hence, my introduction to my current course of study (homiletics) was far less about painting the picture of the text and creating a world in which listeners might pursue the will of God…and more about identifying the appropriate moment to invoke musicality in my preaching voice (and in key).
 I was also introduced to church governance and finance at an early age.
 I was the church financial secretary at 24 and treasurer at 26.
 Notwithstanding these roles, I was also a trustee.
+Click here to learn more about being a trustee and what that role entails.

 Share with us about First Afrikan Presbyterian Church.
 What drew you to it?
 What would you like us to know about this unique congregation?